Topps Baseball Card Of The Day, August 2019

 That last line of the blurb is a bit deceiving.
 Beltran's assist TOTAL was second-best in the junior loop (AKA American League), but in terms of personal rank, he actually tied for third overall behind Albert Belle (???) and Jermaine Dye, who both gunned 17 runners.
 Beltran did finish first among CF, however.

 AFTER THIS CARD: Three-and-a-half more years in KC, a phenomenal 2004 postseason with Houston, a megadeal with the Mets, a horrific collision with Mike Cameron, a bit of team-hopping, and a 2017 World Series title back with Houston in his final season.
 With over 2,700 hits and 435 career homers, nine-time All-Star Beltran has his share of support for the Hall of Fame.
 We'll see.

 Carlos Beltran's Topps debut was "his" 1995 Traded Draft Pick; he received a common every year from 2000-17.
-2017 Topps Update has Beltran the renewed Astro; he did not receive a final "Career Stats" card in the 2018 set.
+2017 Topps Update has Beltran the renewed Astro; he did not receive a sunset in the 2018 set.

 8/16/19 Topps Baseball Card Of The Day: 2019 Topps #60 Kyle Tucker, Astros